microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

   relatively well, so long as you're sitting at a shell prompt.
 If you were in an application like `vim`, this might be handy for executing a sequence of vim-specific keybindings.
-Otherwise, you're just going to end up writing a commadline to the buffer of vim.
+Otherwise, you're just going to end up writing a commandline to the buffer of vim.
 It would be weird, but not unexpected.
 * Additionally mentioned in [#2046] was the potential for profile-scoped commands.
 While that's a great idea, I believe it's out of scope for this spec.